The Soldier’s Reward: Roman Citizenship and Biblical Echoes in Germany

 An artist’s reconstruction of the Roman fort along the River Inn in modern Passau, Germany.
 The fort had an irregular trapezoidal shape and was surrounded by a moat.

-It caused me to reflect on a passage in the book of Acts where the Apostle Paul stood before a Roman officer (chiliarchos).
-The officer claimed he paid a great sum of money for his citizenship (politeia).
-The Apostle countered, “I was born a citizen” (22:28).
-Such citizen privileges were highly valued in the New Testament era and in the centuries that followed.**
+This find brought to mind a passage from the Book of Acts.
+When the Apostle Paul stood before a Roman officer (chiliarchos) who claimed he had paid a great sum for his citizenship (politeia).
+Paul countered, “I was born a citizen” (22:28).
+Seeing that bronze plate made those New Testament privileges feel remarkably tangible.**

 The sky was still spitting as we made our way back to the ship.
-We were wet and tired but grateful that we found Das Römermuseum Kastell Boiotro.
+We were wet and tired, but deeply grateful we had chased the Romans to the far side of the Inn.

 The location of Fort Boiotro.
 The Danube marked the northern limit of the empire.